codecarrotlabs/blog.codecarrot.net/_posts/tips/2017-09-27-how-to-capture-high-quality-product-photos-with-your-smartphone.md

 title: How to Capture High Quality Product Photos With Your SmartPhone
 date: 2017-09-27 17:35:10
 categories: tips
-tags: products marketing smartphone photos
+tags: tips products marketing smartphone photos mobile selfie
 description: Before you spend money to rent a DSLR camera and a lens for your product photography, consider using the quality
 image: iphone-cam.jpg
 ---